 It is recommended you make an appointment to see the Practice Nurse at least 6 weeks before travelling.
-This gives a chance to have all the vaccines you need.
-If you are travelling at short notice, we can administer an accelerated programme though this is not so satisfactory.
-When booking your appointment, tell the receptionist you are coming for travel jabs.
+The Nurse will check if your existing vaccinations are up to date, and determine if you need additional vaccines.
+When booking your appointment, tell the receptionist you are coming for travel vaccinations.

 Seasonal flu is a highly infectious illness caused by a flu virus.

 The virus infects your lungs and upper airways, causing a sudden high temperature and general aches and pains.

 You could also lose your appetite, feel nauseous and have a dry cough.
 Symptoms can last for up to a week.